Whimsy Stick

 Electronic / Automatic Toys

-Self-operating interactive dog toys that move or dispense treats.
+Self-operating toys that move or dispense treats.
 Provide stimulation when owners are unavailable.
-However, they train your dog to find satisfaction independently — the opposite of what builds training responsiveness and handler focus.
+They train your dog to find satisfaction independently — the opposite of what builds training responsiveness and handler focus.

 Prey drivePartial